acolima/track-it/README.md

 ## Implemented features

 - Sign Up
-- Login
+- Login and logout
 - Create and delete habits
 - Check all the habits created
 - Check your daily habits
 - Mark habits as done
-- Check the habits history by day (soon)
+- Check the habits history by day

 ## Technologies